kshv195/Hadoop_Session1_Assignment2/README.md

 # Hadoop_Session1_Assignment2

-Explaining some of the basic linus commands
+Explaining some of the basic linux commands